What the SECURE Act Means for Taxpayers

 They could take more if they wanted, but they had to withdraw at least their RMD amount and add it to their taxable income.

 The SECURE Act pushes this age back to 72.
-The age-70½ rule took effect in the 1960s and was never adjusted to accommodate the fact that Americans are living longer.
+The age-70 1/2 rule took effect in the 1960s and was never adjusted to accommodate the fact that Americans are living longer.
 The rule prevented older adults from passing the funds on to heirs without ever touching the money or paying taxes on it themselves.

-That said, the SECURE Act includes some checks and balances.
+The SECURE Act includes some checks and balances.
 Some beneficiaries are now required to begin taking their own RMDs from inherited accounts within 10 years of the account holder’s death.
 It used to be that they could stretch the distributions out over their own life expectancies as a tax-deferral measure.

 Provisions for Growing Families